Blog > Articles

 • While both Ozempic and Saxenda are generally well-tolerated, a patient who is concerned about potential for side effects and therefore prefers a shorter-acting medication may prefer to start with daily Saxenda rather than weekly Ozempic or Wegovy.
 Both Saxenda and Ozempic share similar common side effects such as nausea, diarrhea, constipation, and stomach pain.

-Ozempic vs Saxenda Dosing
+Ozempic vs Saxenda dosing

-Exact dosing for each individual patient will depend on how the medication is prescribed by a medical provider, side effects experienced, weight loss achieved, and blood glucose response to the medication.
+Exact dosing for each individual patient will depend on how the medication is prescribed by a medical provider, the side effects experienced, weight loss achieved, and blood glucose response to the medication.
 Below, we have listed common dosing schedules for these medications as a reference.

 Common dosing schedule for Ozempic: